prewired/prewired.github.io/_pages/summerhack2017.md

 We are excited to announce that we are running **Summer Hack** again this year &mdash; a week-long team programming competition for young people of secondary school age.

-The Summer Hack will take place daily August 7th&ndash;11th 2017, from 10:00 am to 4:00 pm.
+The Summer Hack will take place from every day 10:00 am to 4:00 pm, August 7th&ndash;11th 2017 at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ.
 Details of the schedule are shown below.
-The event will take place at [CodeBase Events Space](https://goo.gl/maps/KD9Gru6wjzr), 38 Castle Terrace, Edinburgh EH3 9SJ

 We still have a limited number of places, so if you want to be involved, sign up now!